iExecBlockchainComputing/documentation-tools/tools/iapp-generator/crafting-your-iapp.md

 iapp deploy               # Sconifies and registers the iApp on iExec.

-iapp run <iAppAddress>    # Executes the deployed iApp on a worker node. iapp debug <taskId>       # iapp debug <taskId>     Retrieve detailed execution logs from worker nodes for a specific task
+iapp run <iAppAddress>    # Executes the deployed iApp on a worker node. iapp debug <taskId>       # Retrieve detailed execution logs from worker nodes for a specific task

 iapp mock <inputType>     # Creates a mocked input for testing. iapp --help               # Displays available commands.